astro-sobrien/latex-author-affiliation-generator/README.md

 Finally, copy the relevant sections of example_mnras_output.txt into your LaTeX file.
 In the case of MNRAS, the first block of commands are placed with the other command definitions.
 The full author and affiliation command, wrapped in `\author{}`, is generated

 ### If using aas.py:
+In the Commands_Affiliations sheet, set the shorthand commands (I suggest three letter codes, but there's no restrictions) for each unique affiliation.
+Be careful not to define an already common/previously defined LaTeX command).
+If the spreadsheet is working properly it should have identified all the unique affiliations.
+Be sure to check the Google Sheet command is searching the full list of affiliations:

+* The command in cell B2 by default is `=UNIQUE(FILTER(FLATTEN(Authors_Affiliations!F5:H20),FLATTEN(Authors_Affiliations!F5:H20)<>""))`.
+This means it is searching the range `F5:H20` of the first sheet, flattenning it into a list, removing blanks (the `FILTER` command) and then finding the unique entries.
+You should only need to change the `H20` in both parts of this command depending on the number of affiliation columns and number of authors.

-After setting the order as described above, export the author sheet as a **.tsv** file. **Important** .csv files WILL NOT WORK, the commas in affiliation addresses make this not viable (or maybe they do, but .tsv is safer and it's how the code is setup).
+Next, export BOTH sheets as **.tsv** files. **Important** .csv files WILL NOT WORK, the commas in affiliation addresses make this not viable (or maybe they do, but .tsv is safer and it's how the code is setup).

 Place the .tsv file wherever you want, I'd suggest the same folder as the .py file you will use to generate the LaTeX.